cogini/public_suffix_list/README.md

 # public_suffix_list

-Parse DNS domain names using public suffix list from https://publicsuffix.org
+Parse DNS domain names using the public suffix list from <https://publicsuffix.org>

 The public suffix list distinguishes registrable domains from the "suffix" of the domain.
+It was originally defined by Mozilla to make sure that websites could not set cookies on suffixes.
+It is also useful for normalizing domains into registrable name, suffix and any subdomains.

 For simple TLDs like `.com`, it's clear which part is the name, but there are many compound suffixes like `.ac.uk`, and it becomes difficult to tell what part is the name.

-This list was originally defined by Mozilla to make sure that websites could not set cookies on suffixes.
-It is also useful for normalizing domains into registrable name, suffix and any subdomains.
+Various countries have special subdomains that act like top-level domains, to express geographic hierarchy, e.g., shibuya.tokyo.jp.

 This library reads the standard `public_suffix_list.dat` and generates a `parse/1` function which matches domains against it, splitting them